thoughtbot/testing-reusable-workflow/README.md

 - how to only run the workflow when the automatic PR to update the README is merged?
 - how to handle the PAT token for the organization?

+Updating README but not changing the snippet.
+I am expecting a PR to be opened.

 <!-- START /templates/footer.md -->
 ## About thoughtbot